yulong-monstar-lab/terraform-template/README.md

 We defined a `Traffic Manager` to manage traffic.</br>
 Note: Only webapp with sku:S1 and above can support Traffic Manager

-## What you need to do before applying resources
+## What you need to do manually before applying resources
 1. Create a Resource Group
-2. Replace the resource_group_name in terraform.tfvars
+2. Replace the `resource_group_name` in terraform.tfvars
+3. Create a Storage Account in the Resource Group
+4. Create a Container in the Storage Account
+5. Replace values of `backend "azurerm"` in `versions.tf` for keeping `terraform.tfvars` in Azure Storage Account
-3. Create a Azure Key Vault
+3. Create a Azure Key Vault in the Resource Group
 4. Create Secrets in the Key Vault
-5. Replace key_vault_id in terraform.tfvars
+5. Replace `key_vault_id` in terraform.tfvars